FAQ

 -

 The intake process typically spans the first few sessions.
-Prior to beginning therapy, I will send you a few consent forms as well as an optional background history form and, for sex therapy clients, an optional sexual history form.
-During the first session, we spend time collaboratively forming an understanding of the main problems that have brought you to therapy as well as your goals for our work together.
-During the next few sessions, we may dive into elements of your background (e.g., mental health history, family, major life events and traumas, etc.) or possibly go straight into the work.
+Prior to beginning therapy, I will send you consent forms as well as an optional background history form and for sex therapy clients, an optional sexual history form; this background information can help inform proper treatment planning.
+During the first few sessions, we spend time collaboratively forming an understanding of the main problems that have brought you to therapy as well as your goals for our work together; this can dovetail into treatment planning for the work together.

-Therapy can look very different from person-to-person depending on presenting concern and needs of the client.
+Therapy can look very different from person-to-person depending on the presenting concern and needs of the client.
 If you are primarily needing a place to unpack your experiences, therapy may initially take a more supportive role.
 If there are more specific goals you are hoping to work on, we may add more structure for you to target this.
-I am trained in a number of modalities, a list of which you can see here.
+I have a number of modalities and competencies at my disposal to help with this, a list of which you can see here.

 -